mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 For instance, I have a certain type of character.
 And then, now I am peaceful.
 But if immediately a certain situation coming up... for instance, “Katagiri, you put the Katagiri on the top of a cliff, and let him see the bottom of the ocean, exactly.”
 I don’t like that high level.
 So immediately I create fear.
 So right now, I am very peaceful, but a certain situation, I create something.
 So Katagiri comes up in a different way.
 But I don’t know *why*, why that conditions *are* arranged and time is ripe.
 I don’t know.
 We can create a condition, we can create a time, but not always.
 There are lots of times, lots of conditions you cannot control.

 For instance, you drive a car.
 That means you create time, you create wonderful conditions.
 But sometimes, somebody hits your car, you know?
-You dont expect.
+You don’t expect.
 So that time and conditions – who creates them?
 We don’t know.
 At that time, Katagiri’s existence is completely different.

 So, I am Katagiri in peace, now, is completely something produced by time which is ripe, conditions arranged, beyond human speculation.
 So that’s why *now* is very important.